ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 * An optional easy-to-use user interface for configuring the installation
 * An optional command line interface for the installation
-* Offline ROCm and AMDGPU driver installation (requires the prior installation of dependencies)
+* Offline ROCm and AMD GPU Driver installation (requires the prior installation of dependencies)
-* Packageless ROCm and AMDGPU driver install without native package management
+* Packageless ROCm and AMD GPU Driver install without native package management
-* A single self-contained installer for all ROCm and AMDGPU driver software
+* A single self-contained installer for all ROCm and AMD GPU Driver software
 * Configurable installation location for the ROCm install
 * Basic "tarball-like" extraction of ROCm content to a target location.